Ultimate Guide to the Best Antoni Gaudi Sites in Barcelona

 - Gaudi Exhibition Centre

-23 Places to find Gaudi in Barcelona
+23 Antoni Gaudi Sites in Barcelona

-The first building designed by Gaudi in Barcelona was Casa Vicens and in 2005, it was declared a UNESCO world heritage site.
+The first building designed by architect Antoni Gaudi in Barcelona was Casa Vicens and in 2005, it was declared a UNESCO world heritage site.
 Casa Viens is a combination of Hispanic and Arabic traditions called Neo-Mudéjar and oriental style architecture.
 Casa Viens was one of the first Art Nouveau buildings in the world.

 Its colourful beauty is a mix of Art Nouveau mixed with oriental ceramics, with a stunning rooftop terrace and guides on each floor to answer any questions the house is a must-see for Gaudi fans.